sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 </li>
 <ul>
 <li>
-These direct the bot to moves in the direction in which light falls.
+These direct the bot to move in the direction in which light falls.
 </li>
 </ul>
 <li>